 The most important problem inflicting the systems is their often dysfunctional (to put it politely) user interface.
 The reason behind this problem stems from the restricted human interaction devices the systems have at their disposal.
-In most cases interaction devices consist of small numerical LCD displays (sometimes capable of displaying some additional hieroglyphic symbols), and a few domain-specific buttons.
-The systems I described rarely follow the principles of a user-centred design [31, p.
+In most cases interaction devices consist of small numerical liquid crystal displays (LCDs) (sometimes capable of displaying some additional hieroglyphic symbols), and a few domain-specific buttons.

+The usability aspects of consumer electronic products [6] and even their design principles [7] differ from those of workstation-based software.
+However, given the increasing similarities and interactions between products in the two categories, it is instructive to examine the usability of home appliances through accepted user interface design principles.
+The appliances I described rarely follow the principles of a user-centred design [8, p.
 188].
 It is thus difficult to determine what actions are possible at any moment, the system's conceptual model and current state are hidden from the user, and there are no natural mappings between a user's intentions, the required actions, and the resulting effect.
-Similarly, many of the user interface design Golden Rules [38, pp. 74-75] are never followed: interfaces are inconsistent, require tedious sequences of data entry, and often lack shortcuts, informative feedback, and the ability to reverse actions.
-Other important user-interface problems include non-intuitive interaction sequences, the operation in various different "modes" [36, pp. 30-57], the overloading of buttons for different purposes, cryptic display messages, lack of localisation and accessibility for disabled people, and a non-ergonomic design.
+Similarly, many of the user interface design Golden Rules [9, pp. 74-75] are never followed: interfaces are inconsistent, require tedious sequences of data entry, and often lack shortcuts, informative feedback, and the ability to reverse actions.
+Other important user-interface problems include non-intuitive interaction sequences, the operation in various different "modes" [10, pp. 30-57], the overloading of buttons for different purposes, cryptic display messages, lack of localisation and accessibility for disabled people, and a non-ergonomic design.